Can You Buy Property in New York With Good Credit and No Money Down?

 Also called "bridges," these are loans you take out to cover a down payment for a home.

-You then use the gap loan to pay down the money you need in order to get approved for a mortgage and buy the home you need.
+You then use the gap loan to pay down the money you need to get approved for a mortgage and buy the home you need.

-These are very common among real estate investors and nonprofit organizations like, NHSNYC’s (Neighborhood Housing Services NYC) services even have a bureau to help you learn about using them for your own mortgage.
+These are common among real estate investors and nonprofit organizations like NHSNYC's (Neighborhood Housing Services NYC) services.
+They even have a bureau to help you learn about using them for your mortgage.

-Heck, they'll will even finance one up to $65,000 if you have a good financial history!
+They'll even finance up to $65,000 if you have an excellent financial history!

 Double Mortgage